 Batting Cage Portability

-- Permanent: Since this type of batting cage can’t be moved once installed, it has added expenses such as the cost of cementing and the higher-end materials for framing.
+- Permanent: Since these types of batting cages can’t be moved once installed, it has added expenses such as the cost of cementing and the higher-end materials for framing.
 This type of setting is normally priced in the thousands, but it is well worth it if you have ample space.

-- $130-$700: In this range, cage size will be smaller and tunnel length won’t be higher than 60-feet.
+- $130-$700: In this range, a batting cages size will be smaller and tunnel length won’t be higher than 60-feet.
 The frame will be either fiberglass or fiberglass with steel rods with #24 poly twine netting.
 The benefit of the cheaper models is the lightweight, decreased space requirements, and portability.

 - $700-$1,250: This price range offers a bit more space to be active inside the cage, and will begin to touch the regulation size 70-feet tunnel length.
 The net twine can range anywhere from #24 to #42, and the frame will normally be fiberglass with steel rods or all steel.